AmirArdroudi/AmirArdroudi.github.io/content/projects/codingame.md

 ---

 As a hobby, I've decided to participate in [Codingame](https://www.codingame.com) AI challenges.
-The purpose of this exercise was to compete against other programmers in order to create a bot which will play as AI in strategic games.
+The purpose of this exercise was  to create a stategic game AI and compete against other programmers.